jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Browser abstraction layers brought an improvement in expressivity to web application programming but were ultimately limited to supporting the lowest common denominator of available browser abilities.
-When the jQuery call style above was developed the most popular browser gave no access to in-progress responses so inevitably a conceptualisation was drawn of the response as a one-time event with no accommodation offered for progressively delivered data.
+When the call style above was developed the most popular browser barred access to in-progress responses so the inevitable conceptualisation was drawn of the response as a one-time event with no accommodation provided for progressively delivered data.

 The followup standard, XHR2 is now at Working Draft stage.
 Given